adeo/mozaic-design-system/README.md

 ## Concepts

-Our design system is being thought with the [Atomic Design methodology](http://bradfrost.com/blog/post/atomic-web-design/)
+Our design system is being thought with the [Atomic Design methodology](http://bradfrost.com/blog/post/atomic-web-design/), Inspired on the design systems created all over adeo like
+- (Garden, from Leroy Merlin Brazil)[http://styleguide.leroymerlin.com.br],
+- (Design System Leroy Merlin France)[http://design-system.leroymerlin.fr],
+-  Cosmos, from Leroy Merlin Spain and others.

 Other design systems you may like to visit: [http://designsystemrepo.com](http://designsystemrepo.com)